-- (a) Entitlement to Recreation Leave - (i) A full-time employee is entitled to 152 hours of recreation leave for each twelve month period of continuous service (less the period of recreation leave). - (ii) Recreation leave for full-time employees accrues at the rate of 5.846 hours for each fortnight worked. - (iii) A full-time Rostered Day Worker is entitled to an additional 38 hours of recreation leave for each twelve month period of continuous service. - (iv) Part-time employees are entitled to recreation leave prescribed in sub-clause (a)(i) or (a)(iii) of this clause in proportion to the hours worked compared to full-time employees. - (v) Casual employees are not entitled to recreation leave. - (vi) Where the employer determines to close offices during the period commencing on Christmas Day and ending on New Year's Day (or any other days as may be deemed to be publicly observed as these State Service Holidays by the application of the Statutory Holidays Act 2000), such hours not being Holidays with Pay will be deducted from the employee's recreation leave accrual.
+- (a) Entitlement to Recreation Leave - (i) A full-time employee (other than a casual as defined) accrues 4 weeks of recreation leave each year. - (ii) Recreation Leave for full-time employees accrues at the rate of 5.846 hours for each fortnight worked. - (iii) A full-time Rostered Day Worker is entitled to an additional one week of recreation leave for each twelve month period of continuous service. - (iv) A full-time employee with twelve months continuous service who is engaged for part of a twelve monthly period as a Rostered Day Worker is entitled to additional recreation leave for each period the employee is engaged as a shift worker in proportion to the time worked compared to a full-time shift worker. - (v) Recreation Leave for part-time employees accrues on a pro rata basis in proportion to the hours worked compared to full time employees rate of accrual as specified in (a)(i), (ii), (iii) and (iv). - (vi) Casual employees (as defined) are not entitled to recreation leave. - (vii) Where the employer determines to close offices during the period commencing on Christmas Day and ending on New Year's Day (or any other days as may be deemed to be publicly observed as these State Service Holidays by the application of the Statutory Holidays Act 2000), such hours not being Holidays with Pay will be deducted from the employee's recreation leave accrual unless the employee is required to attend for duty.

-(b) Payment for the Period of Recreation Leave

-The rate of salary for an employee during a period of recreation is the normal rate of salary the employee would have received for the ordinary hours of work during the relevant period.
-An employee before going on leave may elect to be paid the amount of salary that employee would have received for the ordinary hours of work during the relevant period.
+- (b) Payment for the Period of Recreation Leave - (i) The rate of salary for an employee during a period of recreation leave is the normal salary rate and any applicable allowances the employee would have received for the ordinary hours of work during the relevant period. - (ii) An employee before going on leave may elect to be paid in advance the normal salary rate, and any applicable allowances, that the employee would have received for the ordinary hours of work during the relevant period. - (c) Calculation of Continuous Service for the Accrual of Recreation Leave